DavidAppleyard.com

 If somebody is irreverent they show less respect for someone than would normally be expected.

-it's + its Some people think English is hard, while others think it's easy.
+it's + its Some people think English is hard, while others think it's quite easy.

 The dog wagged its tail.
 Read more about apostrophe usage!